Competitions

 Eligibility

-Students entering this competition must satisfy the requirements for either the high school or college solo competition.
+Students entering this competition must satisfy the requirements for the solo competition at either the pre-college, undergraduate, or graduate division.

 Rules

 - During the audition, students will conform to the excerpted parts available on the stand, which will be taken directly from the parts for the indicated works.
-For study, excerpts can be found at Horn Excerpts, HornRep, The Horn Opera Project or OrchestraExcerpts.
+For study, excerpts can be found at Horn Excerpts, HornRep, or OrchestraExcerpts.

 - Performers will be separated from the judges by a screen.